Famous ice cream logos: The top American ice cream brands

 Dreyer's Logo

 Dreyer’s Grand Ice Cream Holdings has a rich history spanning nearly a century.
-Founded in 1928, the brand is firmly established in Oakland, California, where it is still headquartered today.
+Founded in 1928, the brand is firmly established in Oakland, California, where it remains.
 In the decades since, thanks to parent company Nestlé, the delicious frozen treats have been distributed around the globe.

-A nostalgic charm is provided by the inscription “Scooping since 1928”, which testifies to Dreyer’s unwavering legacy of ice cream making.
+The inscription “Scooping since 1928” evokes nostalgia and testifies to Dreyer’s unwavering legacy of ice cream making.

 Häagen-Dazs